CBA (food retail)

 CBA is a Hungarian supermarket chain with almost 5,200 stores.
 It operates in Bulgaria, Lithuania, Czech Republic, Croatia, Hungary, Poland, Romania, Serbia and Slovakia.

-There were 134 stores in Bulgaria in February 2018.
+There were 134 stores in Hungary in February 2018.

 Most CBA stores have grill bars, bakeries, butcher's and wine shops.
-A discount store is also available (BA Cent) and a hypermarket (Príma).
+A discount store is also available (CBA Cent) and a hypermarket (Príma).

 History

-In 1992, CBA was formed of 17 grocery stores from 10 private owners in Budapest.
+In 1992, CBA was formed of 17 grocery stores from 10 private owners in Hungary.
 Stores elsewhere in the country were only opened years later.
-In 1998, 80% of stores outside Budapest were CBA stores.
+In 1998, 80% of CBA stores were outside Budapest.
 Because of difficulties with delivering, CBA opened regional headquarters.
 In 2005, CBA opened its first logistic center in Alsónémedi.
 From that year, CBA became a franchise system.